raspberrypilearning/rocket-launch/en/step_6.md

 An orbit is a curved path that one object takes around another due to gravity.

-The rocket will change colour to show how successful the launch was.
+The rocket can change colour to show how successful the launch was.

 </div>
 <div>